yostane/xamarin_guide/README.md

-# Xamarin guide
+# Xamarin List view guide

 This article will guide through the steps of creating a typical list / detail app using Xamarin Forms.
-The advantage of using Xamarin Forms is that we will obtain a native Android and iOS apps using a single C# / Xaml codebase.
+The advantage of using Xamarin Forms is that we will obtain a native Android and iOS apps using a single C# / XAML codebase.

-I am using macOS and Visual Studio Community for macOS but you can also follow the guide using Visual Studio on windows.
+I am using macOS and Visual Studio Community for macOS but you can also follow the guide on Windows by using Visual Studio.

-Let's start by the beginning of all things; creating the project.
+Let's start by the beginning of all projects; which is creating it :smiley_cat:.

 ## Creating the project

-Open Visual Studio and create a new Project -> Choose Blank App -> And the click .
+Open Visual Studio and create a new Project:

+- Choose Blank App
+- Enter a name, check iOS, Android and XAML checkboxes.
+Make sure to choose **Potable class library option** (the first one).
+- Continue until you click on the **Create** button.

 You will a minimal solution that contains three minimal projects (as usual for Xamarin projects :smile: )

 As a reminder, we are creating a Xamarin forms app that fetches a list of items from the internet and shows in on a scrollable list.
 Each row of the list will display an item with some text content and a thumbnail.

 We are not going to developer neither the JSON API nor the thumbnail server.
 Instead, we'll use a free JSON generator for developers [https://jsonplaceholder.typicode.com](https://jsonplaceholder.typicode.com/) and a free image generator [https://picsum.photos](https://picsum.photos/).

 Before Starting to code, let's create some folders to organize our code.
 There will be 4 main folders: Views, ViewModels, Models and Helpers.
+Also, delete all XAML and XAML.CS files except **App.xaml** and **App.xaml.cs**.

 In the next section, we will create the main view.

 ## The ItemListView

 The main view of this tutorial shows random posts from [jsonplaceholder post API](https://jsonplaceholder.typicode.com/posts) and associates each one with a random thumbnail downloaded from [picsum.photos](https://picsum.photos/).
-In this section, we are just going to create the model, the view and its view model.
-So, let's start.
+In this section, we are just going to create the model, the view and its view model without fetching any data from the network.
+Without further due, let's get going.

-Firstly, in the Models folder, create a new class called `Posts.cs` which represents a single post.
+Firstly, in the *Models* folder, create a new class called `Posts.cs` which represents a single post.
 Add the following properties: `Title`, `UserId`, `Id`, `Body`, `ÌmageUrl`.
 The first four variables are mapped from the [jsonplaceholder post API](https://jsonplaceholder.typicode.com/posts) while the `ImageUrl` is generated randomly as we will see later.

-The posts class should look like this:
+The `Post` class should look like this:

 ```cs
 namespace RandomListXamarin.Model